 Lots of people struggling with eating issues are taken to 12 step, eating disorder recovery groups including Overeaters Anonymous.
 Many ask, “What is an Anorexic or Bulimic going to get out of an Overeaters Anonymous meeting?”
 More than you think…

 Food Issues –

 Though some may not admit it.
 Many anorexics and bulimics also struggle with compulsive overeating at some point.
 Once starvation and purging take their toll, the body becomes ravenous.
 Many binge and compulsively eat at one time or another.
 As well, those with food issues, whether they be anorexia, bulimia or compulsive overeating tend to have the same anxieties, negative cognition’s, fears and mental illnesses.
 In fact, there are more similarities between all the disorders than there are differences.
 The beauty of Overeaters Anonymous is “The only requirement for membership is a willingness to stop compulsively overeating.”
-Everyone there is struggling with some kind of food addiction and coping with this disease on a daily basis.
 The amount of wisdom and support in these meetings is priceless.

 Anorexic and Bulimic Focus –

 Overeaters Anonymous offers several types of meetings.
 Some are for :

 - Newcomers – Those new to recovery and the 12 Step Process

 - 100 Pounders – Those who have lost 100 pounds or more

 - Maintainers – Those who have 5 years or more of recovery and are ‘maintaining’ it